 The MOSAIC Modular Safety Integrated Controller can be programmed for your safety control application.
 Steps to programming our MOSAIC include writing the program, verification, simulation, downloading, and monitoring.

-We will be using the MOSAIC Safety Designer software (MSD) to write, verify and simulate our program.
-Our first program will have an emergency stop switch with status indication.
+We will be using the MOSAIC Safety Designer software (MSD) to write, verify, and simulate our program.
+Our first program will have an emergency stop switch with a status indication.
 Let’s get started.

 Previously in this MOSAIC Safety Controller Series, we have discussed:

 – System Hardware Un-boxing Video